Do I need a surge protector for RV?

 The Surge Guard 44290 is a portable 50-amp, rated at 4200 joules and 65,000 amps.
 Since it’s not an advanced surge protector, it can only protect against voltage upsurge.
 This is a budget-friendly protector for those who only need basic protection.

 The surge protector is built with an overheat indicator that starts flashing when the plug or receptacle overheats.
-It is also weather resistant so you can still connect it even when it’s raining heavily.
+It is also weather resistant, so you can still connect it even when it’s raining heavily.

-Lastly, it comes with an anti-theft lock ring located at the cord which is very essential since this surge protector is portable, it’s prone to theft.
+Lastly, it comes with an anti-theft lock ring located at the cord, which is very essential since this surge protector is portable, it’s prone to theft.
 But, if the thief is determined, they will still be able to get the surge protector.
 The anti-theft just gives the owner more time to catch the thief.

-- There’s no installation needed, you just need to connect it.
+- There’s no installation needed.
+You just need to connect it.

-- Can protect against power surges.
+- It can protect against power surges.